Help center

 Promo codes

-Promo codes can discount eligible bundles for a fixed number of months, one invoice, or indefinitely.
+Stripe promo codes can discount eligible bundles for a fixed number of months, one invoice, or indefinitely.
 Codes are checked by tenant and package before Stripe receives them, and usage is reflected in billing audit history, monitoring, and invoice reporting where Stripe supplies discount details.
+They are distinct from cardless promotional access codes.

 Reducing licenses